 If it’s a “one or other” scenario, you can sell solar as a much safer alternative to crypto, stocks, and other volatile investments.
 With electricity bills always going up, solar has a guaranteed ROI — savings will only increase over time.

-To get all the details on how to deal with this objection, watch the webinar replay.
+To get all the details on how to deal with this objection, download watch The Solar Sales Objections Handbook.
 Then come back and explore the other posts in this series:

 - We Need Another Quote